Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Paths

-- The following places start off locked and are inaccessible:
+- The following things start off locked and are inaccessible:
-  - The Chest
+  - The Polaroid + The Chest
-  - The Dark Room
+  - The Negative + The Dark Room
-  - Mega Satan
+  - Key Piece 1 + Key Piece 2 + Mega Satan
   - Boss Rush
   - Blue Womb
   - The Void